tanloong/neosca/README.md

 You can use a configuration file to define custom syntactic structures to search or calculate.

-The default filename for neosca is `nsca.json`, neosca will try to find `nsca.json` in current working directory.
+The default configuration filename for neosca is `nsca.json`, neosca will try to find `nsca.json` in current working directory.
 Alternatively, you can provide your own configuration file with `nsca --config <your_config_file>`.
 The configuration file should be in JSON format and named with `.json` extension.

 ```json
 {